-I personally have known more guys who wear shorts over their tights (which they typically wear in the winter anyway, so the shorts give them an extra layer), but it’s up to you.
-If you do wear shorts, you’ll be more comfortable if you wear shorts without a liner (or cut out an existing liner).
+Many guys wear shorts over their tights (which they typically wear in the winter anyway, so the shorts give them an extra layer), but it’s up to you.
+If you do wear shorts, you’ll be more comfortable putting on shorts without a liner (or cut out an existing liner).

 But wear whatever you feel most comfortable in.
 You can even wear a longer, tunic-length shirt if you’d like to wear tights without shorts but still feel a little weird.

 Tips for Women